msbaek/atdd-example/README.md

 ### Levels of Tests
 - Acceptance: Does the whole system work?
-	- same as: “functional tests,” “customer tests,” “system tests.”
+	- same as: “functional tests,” “customer tests,” “system tests.”, "UI tests"
 	- 진척도 측정
 - Integration: Does our code work against code we can't change?
+	- spring configuration works ?
 - Unit: Do our objects do the right thing, are they convenient to work with?
+	- iterative discovery of interfaces, design with working code(refactoring)

 ### ATDD란 ?
 https://gaboesquivel.com/blog/2014/differences-between-tdd-atdd-and-bdd/